 Do you have a pest problem but aren’t sure exactly what you’re dealing with?
 Let us help!
 The experts at Interstate Pest Management have put together an informative list of the most common bugs found in the Pacific Northwest.
 We share detailed information about each pest, where they are commonly found, and our recommended solution.

 Ants play an important role in they ecosystem of the forest they help break down fallen timber and clean up debris from the forest floor.
 But, when they inside a structure they can cause serious problems.
 The two types of ants that cause the most problems in Northwest are the Carpenter Ant and they Odorous House Ant.

 The Northwest’s largest ants are known as carpenter ants because they nest in wood.
 Nests consist of numerous tunnels chewed in logs, stumps, tree trunks, firewood, decks and porches, window and door frames, wall voids and foam insulation.
 The ants expel piles of sawdust, dead ants and parts of dead insects from the nest and these can help inspectors determine the nest’s location.
 Indoor nests are usually “satellite” nests connected to the colony’s main nest outdoors.
 Satellite nests are often established in wood where moisture problems exist (e.g., around leaking pipes, inadequately sealed window frames and roof leaks).

-Because the ants are nest inside the wood of a home, we rely on a wall void injection system to insure that the carpenter ant nest or nests is taken care of during the 1 year warranty.
+Because carpenter ants build their nests inside the wood of a home, we rely on a wall void injection system to insure that the carpenter ant nests are taken care of during the 1 year warranty.
 Upon arriving at your home the technician will inspect the home looking for the source of your ant problem.
-After they inspection the technician will apply a wall void injection treatment to assemble areas, perform a perimeter treatment and treat any interior areas needed.
+After the inspection, the technician will apply a wall void injection treatment to assemble areas, perform a perimeter treatment, and treat any interior areas needed.